WORKSHOP GUEST ARTISTS

 In the studio Caroline creates hand printed textiles that focus on surface design for interiors and apparel.
 She celebrates how she sees the world through drawing and then translates these drawings into patterns.
 Currently her work has been focused on experimenting with natural dyes and pigments through dying and printing techniques.
 The patterns she creates are hand drawn and screen printed onto natural fabrics.

 Caroline’s practice is highly influenced by sustainability, she strives to create products that are friendly for the environment and customer.
-Through her work she hopes to show the world just how much handmade objects and Canadian design has to offer.
-You can view her work at www.carolinefordedesigns.com.
+Through her work she hopes to show the world just how much handmade objects and Canadian design has to offer. www.carolinefordedesigns.com.

 BILL MORTON graduated from the Alberta College of Art, Calgary in 1967 and worked for Alberta Culture for three years.
 In 1970 the artist moved to Japan to study and work for Kunio Isa [a noted dyer in Kyoto] until 1983.
 Upon his return to Canada Bill began teaching at ACAD, until present.
 The artist has participated in numerous solo and group shows, he is a member of the Royal Canadian Academy of Arts (RCA).
 His work is collected and shown in the United States, Japan, China and Canada.

 “My process is open-ended, offering limitless opportunities for exploration of colour and pattern.
 Each piece reflects a particular state of mind.
 The techniques I use take time and patience and require focus as unanticipated variations can occur when material, colour and process coalesce into something new.”